 These days, Christmas can make us feel like we have reached “peak stuff.”
 A modern Christmas is made up of awful crowds, getting trapped in shopping centre car parks, and long, soul-destroying queues.
 But it wasn’t always like this.
-Let’s remember how Irish people traditionally celebrated this time of year.
-And there are no queues in sight.
+Let’s remember some Irish Christmas traditions from way back when there were no queues in sight.

 By Nicole Buckler